dhellmann/pymotw/PyMOTW/multiprocessing/basics.rst

 .. }}}
 .. {{{end}}}

-The daemon process is terminated before the main program exits, to avoid leaving orphaned processes running.
+The daemon process is terminated automatically before the main program exits, to avoid leaving orphaned processes running.
+You can verify this by looking for the process id value printed when you run the program, and then checking for that process with a command like ``ps``.

 Waiting for Processes
 =====================